glipR/brains4bots/_posts/2021-01-01-dictionaries.md

 Now rather than sensing reds, greens and blues, you need to sense a range of different colours!

-Your robot will first be placed on a pure white square, and the message "This is what white looks like".
+Your robot will first be placed on a pure white square, and the message "This is what white looks like" gets printed.
 Once you are ready to learn what colours you are looking for, print "Ready!".

 After this you'll be given some instructions through input, describing each of the colours.
 Then, the colour beneath your robot will change, and you need to print which of these colours you see.